-Check the lubricant level
+Checking the lubricant level

 - 1. Regularly check the lubricant level while the vacuum pump is running and at operating temperature. - 2.
-Make sure that the level is in the area at the center of the sight glass. - 3.
-Check operating fluid fill level daily during continuous operation, and every time vacuum pump is switched on.
+Make sure that the level is in the area at the center of the sight glass. - Check the lubricant fill level daily during continuous operation or whenever the vacuum pump is switched on.

-6.4 Adjusting sealing gas amount
+6.3 Adjusting the sealing gas amount